CP violations in a predictive $A_4$ symmetry model: Leptogenesis

-After the CP asymmetry in the decay of $N_i$, $\varepsilon^{\alpha}_{i}$, are calculated, the final value of $\eta_{B}$ can be calculated by solving the flavor dependent Boltzmann equations (BE).
-Those BEs describe the out-of-equilibrium processes such as the decay, inverse decay, and scattering involving the RHNs, as well as the nonperturbative sphaleron interaction.
+After the CP asymmetry in the decay of $N_i$, $\varepsilon^{\alpha}_{i}$, are calculated, the final value of $\eta_{B}$ can be calculated by solving the flavor-dependent Boltzmann equations (BE).
+These describe the out-of-equilibrium processes such as the decay, inverse decay, and scattering involving the RHNs, as well as the non-perturbative sphaleron interaction.
 Besides the CP asymmetries $\varepsilon^{\alpha}_{i}$, the final value of BAU also depends on the wash-out factors $K^{\alpha}_{i}$ which measure the effects of the inverse decay of Majorana neutrino $N_{i}$ into the lepton flavor $\alpha$ and scalars.
-The parameter $K^{\alpha}_{i}$ is defined as~\cite{Abada}:
+The parameter $K^{\alpha}_{i}$ is defined as~\cite{Abada:2006ea}

-where $\Gamma^{\alpha}_{i}$ is the partial decay width of $N_{i}$ into the lepton flavors and Higgs scalars; $H(M_{i})$ is the Hubble parameter at temperature $T=M_{i}$ defined as $H(M_{i})\simeq(4\pi^{3}g_{\ast}/45)^{\frac{1}{2}}M^{2}_{i}/M_{Pl}$, where $M_{Pl}=1.22\times10^{19}$ GeV is the Planck mass, $g_{\ast}\simeq 116$ is the effective number of degrees of freedom of the SM with two Higgs doublets, and the equilibrium neutrino mass $m_{\ast}\simeq10^{-3}$ eV.
+where $\Gamma^{\alpha}_{i}$ is the partial decay width of $N_{i}$ into the lepton flavors and Higgs scalars; $H(M_{i})$ is the Hubble parameter at temperature $T=M_{i}$ defined as $H(M_{i})\simeq(4\pi^{3}g_{\ast}/45)^{\frac{1}{2}}M^{2}_{i}/M_{\textrm{Pl}}$, where $M_{\textrm{Pl}}=1.22\times10^{19}$ GeV is the Planck mass, $g_{\ast}\simeq 116$ is the effective number of degrees of freedom of the SM with two Higgs doublets, and the equilibrium neutrino mass $m_{\ast}\simeq10^{-3}$ eV.

-Due to the flavor effects, each CP asymmetry $\varepsilon_{i}^\alpha$ contributes differently to the final formula for the baryon asymmetry as~\cite{Abada, Ahn-Phong},
+Due to the flavor effects, each CP asymmetry $\varepsilon_{i}^\alpha$ contributes differently to the final formula for the baryon asymmetry as~\cite{Abada:2006ea, Ahn:2010cc,Ahn:2010nw}